Souza Jr., Godley guide Diamondbacks back into win column

 From now on with Ahmed, Perezchica will both give a stop sign and a verbal command.

 Giants: Rookie CF Steven Duggar was placed on the disabled list with a potential season-ending left shoulder injury a day after a hard, headfirst slide back into second base.
+After the game, manager Bruce Bochy said Duggar dislocated the shoulder and has a labrum tear, with surgery recommended but no decision yet made.
 Duggar arrived at AT&T Park still very sore from the night before, when he wound up staying in the game and scoring the winning run in the bottom of the ninth for a 1-0 victory. ...
 Blanco was called up from Triple-A Sacramento. ...
 RHP Jeff Samardzija received a second opinion on his inflamed pitching shoulder from Dr. Tim McAdams at Stanford and it was advised the pitcher continue to rest the injury.
-There was no structural damage found but Samardzija's availability for the remainder of the season is in doubt based on the time he would need to build back up in his throwing program after the rest period.
-"Looking at the timetable here where we're at in the season, I think you have to be honest and say it's doubtful," manager Bruce Bochy said.
+There was no structural damage found but Samardzija’s availability for the remainder of the season is in doubt based on the time he would need to build back up in his throwing program after the rest period.
+“Looking at the timetable here where we’re at in the season, I think you have to be honest and say it’s doubtful,” Bochy said.

 Left-hander Robbie Ray (3-2, 4.73 ERA) pitches for Arizona in its series opener at Dodger Stadium.
 Following an off day for the Giants, lefty Andrew Suarez (5-9, 4.42) takes the mound Friday at home to begin a weekend series with the New York Mets.